Parallel repetition of local simultaneous state discrimination: Introduction

 It would be interesting to examine the settings when there is a gap between the no-signalling and classical winning probabilities in the BSC game.
 Wherever there is a gap, it is interesting to look for a quantum strategy that also performs better than classical.

-In the context of channel games as introduced in \cref{sec:channel_games}, can we show, like for the BSC, that no-signalling strategies based on list-decoding schemes are asymptotically optimal?
+In the context of channel games, as introduced in \cref{sec:channel_games}, can we show, like for the BSC, that no-signalling strategies based on list-decoding schemes are asymptotically optimal?
 Are there more examples of channels for which there is a gap in winning probability between classical and no-signalling strategies in a finite number of parallel repetitions?
-Can the results be extended to classical-quantum channels, where Alice and Bob receive a quantum state?
+Can the results be extended to classical-quantum channels where Alice and Bob receive a quantum state?
 For this last question, we would need to extend the idea of no-signalling to the case where the inputs and outputs can be quantum states.

 \cref{sec:channel_games} also gives rise to a new area within information theory: simultaneous decoding.
-Within this setting, a sender tries to send a message to two receivers using identical channels and the communication is successful if both receivers decode correctly.
+Within this setting, a sender tries to send a message to two receivers using identical channels, and the communication is successful if both receivers decode correctly.
 We can allow the receivers to share some quantum or no-signalling resources and examine whether this leads to better coding schemes.
 There are similar settings that have already been researched.
-In one such setting, the messages sent to the receivers are not necessarily the same, or two different channels are used (like in the book by El Gamal \cite[Part 2]{el2011network}).
-In another similar setting we allow the sender and the receiver to share some entanglement (like in the book by Holevo \cite[Section 9]{holevo2019quantum}).
+In one such setting, the messages sent to the receivers are not necessarily the same, or two different channels are used (like in the book of El Gamal and Kim \cite[Part 2]{el2011network}).
+In another similar setting, we allow the sender and the receiver to share some entanglement (like in the book by Holevo \cite[Section 9]{holevo2019quantum}).
 There is even very recent research in a setting with two senders and one receiver that all share a no-signalling box (see the paper by Fawzi and Ferm\'e \cite{Ferme}).

-For the case of multi-player LSSD games with binary in- and outputs as introduced in \cref{sec:binLSSD}, it is an open problem whether this result holds for any number of players.
+For the case of multi-player LSSD games with binary inputs and outputs as (see \cref{sec:binLSSD}), it is an open problem whether this result holds for any number of players.
 However, extending our numerical analysis to a larger number of players requires enumerating over all extrema of the corresponding no-signalling polytope.
-This polytope quickly grows in number of vertices, making the analysis infeasible at the moment.
+This polytope quickly grows in the number of vertices, making the analysis infeasible at the moment.